Teacher Services Cloud - Disaster recovery

 The systems are built with resiliency in mind, but they may fail in different ways and could cause an incident.

 This document covers the most critical scenarios and should be used in case of an incident.
 They should be regularly tested by following the Disaster recovery testing document.
-Scenarios:

 Start the incident process (if not already in progress)

-Freeze pipeline
+Freeze the pipeline

-Alert developers that no one should merge to main.
+- Alert developers that no one should merge to main.

 Enable maintenance mode